nitishdhar/tesla-model-y-checklist/README.md

 ### Unlocked

 - [ ] Turn on the lights on the car including: fog lights, head lights, tail lights, reverse light, brake, signal lights (head light signal and side signal lights)
-- [ ] Check that wipers function correctly and look for potential wiper dings on hood
+- [x] Check that wipers function correctly and look for potential wiper dings on hood
-- [ ] Inspect every glass and make sure there are no scratches or cracks
+- [x] Inspect every glass and make sure there are no scratches or cracks
 - [ ] Check for trim scratches on windows due to a software bug that doesn't automatically lower the window when opening the door
+- [ ] Check - Rear passenger window top scratch
-- [ ] Express Pickup: Check the charge of the vehicle.
+- [x] Express Pickup: Check the charge of the vehicle.
 It comes from the factory at ~50% but the local distributor should charge it to 80%-90% for a "full tank."
-- [ ] Verify that the charge port opens and closes
+- [x] Verify that the charge port opens and closes
-- [ ] Verify that the rubber seal is properly attached to the bottom of all 4 doors.
+- [x] Verify that the rubber seal is properly attached to the bottom of all 4 doors.
 > * __Photo:__ [rubber seal loose on driver door bottom](https://imgur.com/AodUDfg)
 > * __Fix:__ service center, replace rubber seal (Tesla calls it a "secondary seal")

 ## Interior

-- [ ] Inspect the screen for scratches
+- [x] Inspect the screen for scratches
-- [ ] Inspect the center console scratches, dings, etc.
+- [x] Inspect the center console scratches, dings, etc.
-- [ ] Inspect the dash for scratches
+- [x] Inspect the dash for scratches
-- [ ] Verify that wireless charging works on both sides
+- [x] Verify that wireless charging works on both sides
 - [ ] Confirm wired charging works (2 x USB-C in front, 2 x USB-C in back)
-- [ ] Open and close the glovebox
+- [x] Open and close the glovebox
-  - [ ] Make sure USB drive for Sentry Mode / Dashcam is present
+  - [x] Make sure USB drive for Sentry Mode / Dashcam is present
-- [ ] Open and close windows using one click open close and manually open and close (make sure there are no noises and they stay up when you close, and when they go down they do all the way down for front two windows.
+- [x] Open and close windows using one click open close and manually open and close (make sure there are no noises and they stay up when you close, and when they go down they do all the way down for front two windows.
 The rear two windows don't go down all the way.
+- [ ] Some noise when opening closing windows, probably expected amount.
-- [ ] Verify backup camera
+- [x] Verify backup camera
-- [ ] Play a familiar track through the sound system and confirm that all speakers work (use the balance and fader controls) and there are no unexpected clicks, etc.
+- [x] Play a familiar track through the sound system and confirm that all speakers work (use the balance and fader controls) and there are no unexpected clicks, etc.
-- [ ] Fold mirrors
+- [x] Fold mirrors
-- [ ] Check all interior lights, and that all reading lights turn on with a press
+- [x] Check all interior lights, and that all reading lights turn on with a press
-- [ ] Check windshield all around
+- [x] Check windshield all around
-- [ ] Inspect the headliner all around (no grease, damage or scuffs)
+- [x] Inspect the headliner all around (no grease, damage or scuffs)
-- [ ] Inspect both coat hooks (should extend, retract and latch)
+- [x] Inspect both coat hooks (should extend, retract and latch)
-- [ ] Inspect the steering wheel, check front & back for scratches or tears
+- [x] Inspect the steering wheel, check front & back for scratches or tears
-- [ ] Check that turn signal and drive selection stalks work and actuate smoothly
+- [x] Check that turn signal and drive selection stalks work and actuate smoothly
-- [ ] Check that the car can be put into reverse, neutral, park
+- [x] Check that the car can be put into reverse, neutral, park
-- [ ] Look for scratches on the passenger side door sill
+- [x] Look for scratches on the passenger side door sill
-- [ ] Check seats for scuffs/damage/bad seams
+- [x] Check seats for scuffs/damage/bad seams
-- [ ] Verify all front seat adjustments, including lumbar support
+- [x] Verify all front seat adjustments, including lumbar support
-- [ ] Confirm seat warmers work
+- [x] Confirm seat warmers work
 - [ ] Verify third row seats work correctly if included in your order
 - [ ] Confirm the middle seat on back row is flush at both ends
 - [ ] Confirm that back seats recline adjustment works correctly